-Spanish natural gas utility Redexis is jumping headlong into Spain’s booming solar energy market, having signed an agreement with the national appliance retailers association FECE (Federación Española de Comerciantes de Electrodomésticos) to offer solar system solutions for homes, business and industries at FECE-affiliated points of sale in appliance stores across Spain.
+Spanish natural gas utility Redexis is jumping headlong into Spain’s booming solar energy market, having signed an agreement with the national appliance retailers association FECE (Federación Española de Comerciantes de Electrodomésticos) to offer solar system solutions for homes, business, and industries at FECE-affiliated points of sale in appliance stores across Spain.
 They are striving to be the best solar energy equipment supplier in Spain, taking after other industry leaders.

 Redexix, a leader in Spain in natural gas transportation and distribution, is looking to expand its business through the agreement to reach consumers and businesses interested in producing and consuming their own electricity from sustainable solar energy.

 The agreement with FECE follows a pilot pre-marketing program rolled out in 2019 by Redexis in which it tested the waters for its entry into the solar field with businesses in Las Palmas, Murcia, Cádiz and Seville.

 Satisfied with the results, Redexis will now begin to offer installation of solar systems for homes and businesses, making its pitch to consumers directly at the point of sale at appliance retailers Milar, Expert and Tien21, among others.
 A lot of companies are now starting to use an ipad point of sale system and whilst these offers of installation can be offered with this system, a human-operated point of sale terminal may work make offering such services more appealing to customers.
 The FECE association has nearly 6,000 associated outlets nationwide and 100 affiliated retail appliance platforms at the regional level in Spain.

 Redexis and FECE see a potential market of 10 million villas in Spain, with homeowners who opt for self-consumption of solar-powered electricity generating a huge business for the natural gas utility and its retail partners.